Leading in Uncertainty

 - Open conversations

-Held three times a year, these flexible conversations offer leaders a chance to talk openly about challenges and connect with peers who understand – all guided by IVAR’s expert facilitators.
+Held once a month, these flexible conversations offer small charity leaders a chance to talk openly about challenges and connect with peers who understand – all guided by IVAR’s expert facilitators.

 - Focused sessions

-New for 2025–26: themed, focused discussions co-facilitated by expert partners, built around topics that charity leaders tell us are most pressing and persistent.
+Themed, focused discussions co-facilitated by expert partners, built around topics that charity leaders tell us are most pressing and persistent.
+These sessions provide both a reflexive and practical space for small charity leaders to explore topics such as evaluation and learning, ending well, and the role of AI in their organisations.

 Why join?